keithzg/diablo-item-name-generator/readme.md

 ## Licence / License

-The code in this project is licensed under the GPLv3, with the "or later" clause.
-I might add Copyleft.next to that if possible, and maybe the AGPL makes sense, but we'll figure that out later.
-A copy of the General Public License is provided in the source repository.
+The pure text in this project---ie. the adjectives, nouns and suffixes files---are licensed under the copyleft-next 0.2.1 license.
+The same is true of the python code.

+All HTML and JavaScript, however, are licensed under the AGPLv3.

 Many images are from http://opengameart.org/content/32x32-fantasy-tileset and are licensed under Creative Commons Attribution Share Alike 3.0 or later.